Measurement Errors in Semiparametric Generalized Regression Models: Introduction

-An important assumption in both parametric and nonparametric regression models is that predictors are measured without errors.
-Highly biased estimates may result in if one fits a naive model that do not take measurement errors into account when they exist.
+We will be considering the situation where $x_i$ is not observed, but rather we observe $w_i$ which is $x_i$ plus measurement error.
+This case violates an important assumption in standard parametric and semiparametric regression models that predictors are measured without errors.
+Highly biased estimates may result if one fits a naive model that do not take measurement errors into account when they exist.
 Accordingly, severely misleading inferences will be produced.
 This is true regardless of the sample size.
 Carroll~(1989), Cook and Stefanski (1994), Spiegelman, Rosner and Logan (2000) discuss measurement error in the parametric setting.
-Fuller~(1987) and Carroll et al. (2006) are devoted to the topic of measurement errors.
+Fuller~(1987) and Carroll et al.\ (2006) are devoted to the topic of measurement errors.

 As indicated by Berry, Carroll, and Ruppert~(2002), correcting for measurement error in nonparametric regression is an extremely difficult problem.
-Examples of notable references that discuss the Gaussian case include Fan and Truong~(1993), Carroll, Maca, and Ruppert~(1999), Berry et al.~(2002), Staudenmayer and Ruppert~(2004), and Sarkar, Mallick, and Carroll~(2014).
+Notable references that discuss the Gaussian case include Fan and Truong~(1993), Carroll, Maca, and Ruppert~(1999), Berry et al.~(2002), Staudenmayer and Ruppert~(2004), and Sarkar, Mallick, and Carroll~(2014).
 Specifically, Berry et al.~(2002) developed an attractive Bayesian approach using linear truncated splines and assuming the prior distribution of the unobserved predictor is normal.
 The observed data likelihood function in Berry et al.~(2002) cannot be computed analytically as noticed by Ganguli, Staudenmayer and Wand (2005).
 Instead of seeking the distribution of the observed data, Hattab and Ruppert~(2021) found the exact mean and covariance of this distribution and accordingly developed an iterative heterosedastic mixed model method to estimate the regression parameters.
 This approach outperformed Staudenmayer and Ruppert~(2004) method and a set of other local polynomial estimators and is highly competitive with the Bayesian approach.

-Non-parametric regression for other exponential family members has received far much less attention than the Gaussian case.
+Nonparametric regression for other exponential family members has received far much less attention than the Gaussian case.
 This is possibly because the problem becomes tremendously more difficult.
 It is not clear how to generate posterior samples of the unobserved predictor for the Bayesian approach and it seems very tedious to find the exact moments of the observed data as done in Hattab and Ruppert~(2021).

-First, let $w$ be the observed predictor.
+Let $w$ be the observed predictor.
 A classical assumption in measurement error models is that